inwtx/Secure-cell-phone-browsing/README.md

 <br><br>
 <b>G. To connect to your server, simply tap on the server name in ConnectBot.</b><br>
 <b>You will probably taken to a page that request your Password.</b><br>
-<b>Test that your connection is actually going to your server by going to a server IP test site:<br>
+<b>Test that your connection is actually going to your server by going to an IP test site:<br>
 https://ipleak.net/<br>
 https://whatismyipaddress.com/<br><br>
 If you are shown anything other than the IP number you used in your Host set up, you are not going through your Host.<br>
-Recheck your set up parameters and try again.
+Recheck your set up parameters and try again.<br>